Photo by Chelsea Abril Photography.

 How Long Should I Book A Photographer For?

 You can choose for your photographer to be present just for the ceremony itself, or we can turn it into a half or even full day affair following you from getting ready, ceremony, and a frolic through the city.
 Maybe we end on a rooftop, maybe we stop at your favorite bar – the possibilities are endless.
 Not sure where to go or how to plan?
-I got you, babe!
-I help all my clients with planning and logistics with suggestions on where to get ready and where we can go for the best wedding photos in downtown seattle.
+I’ve got you covered.
+I help all my clients with planning and logistics with suggestions on where to get ready and where we can go for the best wedding photos in downtown Seattle.

 Moral of the story: if a traditional wedding isn’t your thing, or just isn’t in the cards for right now, a Seattle courthouse wedding or downtown Seattle elopement can be just as special.
 You and your spouse are who matter most, and whether or not this is the only ceremony or just the beginning, I will be there beside you to freeze frame every moment.